-Figure 4.7 NIBP List
+Figure 4.6 NIBP List

 The first column is the date, the second column is NIBP measuring time, the third column is NIBP value, and the fourth column is pulse rate (measured by NIBP module).
+Up to 12000 groups of nonvolatile data can be stored in the monitor.
 "SYS/DIA/MAP" indicates the value of "systolic pressure/diastolic pressure/mean arterial pressure".

-On NIBP List screen, if NIBP measurement is more than 6 groups, press " $\blacktriangle$ " key or " $\blacktriangledown$ " key to scroll up or down through all the measurement values.
-If NIBP measurement is not more than 6 groups, the keys " $\blacktriangle$ " or " $\blacktriangledown$ " are not effective.
+On NIBP List screen, if NIBP measurement is more than 8 groups, press " $\blacktriangle$ " key or " $\blacktriangledown$ " key to turn to previous/next page for view other measurement values.
+If NIBP measurement is not more than 8 groups, the keys " $\blacktriangle$ " or " $\blacktriangledown$ " are not effective.

-- ♦ " $\square$ " key: press this key to shift to next display view. - ♦ "♣" key: print NIBP list. - ♦ "☆ " key: alarm silence switch; press it to enable/disable alarm silence.
+- ☆ "௴" key: press this key to shift to next display view. - ♦ "♣" key: print NIBP list. - ↔ "☆ " key: alarm silence switch; press it to enable/disable alarm silence.